buiqtuan/feed-merge/app/README.md

 - Add new social platforms in `oauth_service.dart`
 - Extend post model for additional metadata
 - Customize UI components in the `widgets/` directory

+## The overall flow:
+User Account & Authentication
+This section covers how users access and secure their accounts within your app.

+Email & Password Registration: A standard sign-up form where a new user can create an account using their email address and a secure password.
+The process would include an email verification step to ensure the user's email is valid.

+Social Login (Google & Facebook): One-click buttons on the sign-up/login screen allowing users to create an account or log in instantly using their existing Google or Facebook profiles.
+This is the fastest and most convenient way for users to get started.

+Standard Login & Logout: A simple login screen for returning users to enter their email and password.
+The logout function, accessible from a user menu, securely ends the session and returns the user to the login screen.

+Password Reset: A "Forgot Password?" link on the login screen that initiates a secure flow where a user can enter their email to receive instructions on how to reset their password.

+Social Account & Platform Integration
+This is the core of connecting the app to a creator's social media presence.

+Connect Social Accounts: A dedicated section in the app (likely under "Settings") where the user sees a list of supported platforms (Instagram, TikTok, YouTube, Facebook).
+Each platform has a "Connect" button.

+Secure OAuth Flow: When the user clicks "Connect," a secure, in-app browser window opens directly to the official login page for that platform (e.g., the standard Instagram login screen).
+The user enters their credentials there, and the app never sees or stores their password.

+Granting Permissions: After logging in, the platform will ask the user to grant your app specific permissions, such as "publish content on your behalf" and "access your analytics."

+Manage Connections: A view where the user can see all their currently connected accounts, with the ability to "Reconnect" if a token has expired or "Disconnect" to remove a platform from the app.

+Content Creation & Scheduling Workflow
+This is the main "doing" part of the app, where creators prepare and schedule their content.

+Start New Post: A primary button in the UI (e.g., a "+" icon) that opens the main "composer" screen.

+Media Library & Video Upload: The user is first prompted to select a video.
+They can either upload a new video from their phone/computer or choose one they've previously uploaded to their in-app media library.

+AI Video Repurposing (Advanced Feature): An option to upload a longer video (e.g., from YouTube) and have the app's AI automatically suggest several shorter, "viral-ready" clips.
+The user can then select one of these clips to proceed.

+Multi-Platform Customization: The core of the composer.
+The screen shows the video preview and a series of tabs or sections for each connected platform (Instagram, TikTok, etc.).
+The user can switch between these tabs to write a unique caption, title, and set of hashtags for each destination.

+Platform-Specific Options:

+Instagram: A dedicated field for scheduling the "First Comment" and a toggle to "Share to Feed."

+TikTok: Toggles for "Allow Duets," "Allow Stitches," and "Allow Comments."

+YouTube: Fields for "Video Title" (different from the description), "Visibility" (Public, Private, Unlisted), and "Tags."

+Thumbnail/Cover Selection: An intuitive tool that allows the user to either scrub through the video to select a specific frame as the cover image or upload a separate, custom-designed thumbnail.

+Scheduling & Publishing Options:

+Schedule for Later: The user can pick a specific date and time from a calendar view for the post to go live.

+Publish Now: A button to immediately start the publishing process.

+Save as Draft: The ability to save the entire configured post as a draft to finish later.

+Content Management & Calendar
+This section covers how users view and organize their scheduled and published content.

+Visual Content Calendar: A full-screen calendar (with month, week, and day views) that visually displays all scheduled, published, and draft posts.
+Each post is shown as a small card with the video thumbnail, making it easy to see the content plan at a glance.

+Drag-and-Drop Rescheduling: The ability to simply click and drag a scheduled post from one day to another on the calendar to instantly reschedule it.

+Post Status Indicators: Clear visual cues on each post card (e.g., a colored dot or icon) to indicate its status: 🟡 Scheduled, 🟢 Published, 🔴 Failed, ⚫️ Draft.

+Content Filtering & Searching: The ability to filter the calendar view by social platform or post status, as well as a search bar to find specific posts by their caption or title.

+Editing Scheduled Posts: Clicking on any scheduled post in the calendar opens the composer view, allowing the user to edit the caption, scheduled time, or any other detail before it goes live.

+Analytics & Performance Tracking
+This is where creators see the results of their work.

+Unified Analytics Dashboard: A main dashboard that gives a high-level overview of performance across all connected accounts.
+It would feature key metrics like Total Views, Total Likes, Follower Growth, and Engagement Rate over a set period (e.g., last 30 days).

+Post-by-Post Analytics: The ability to click on any published post to see a detailed breakdown of its performance, including views, likes, comments, shares, saves, and watch time.

+Deep Video Analytics: For supported platforms, this would show an Audience Retention graph, a line chart that visualizes exactly when viewers are dropping off during the video, helping creators understand what parts are boring or engaging.

+Platform Comparison: A feature that allows creators to see how the same video performed differently across Instagram, TikTok, and YouTube, helping them understand where their content resonates best.

+App Settings & Management
+This includes general account and application management features.

+Profile Management: A section for the user to update their name, email address, or password.

+Plan & Billing: An area where the user can see their current subscription plan, view billing history, and upgrade or change their plan.

+Notification Preferences: Toggles allowing the user to control which push notifications they receive (e.g., "when a post is successfully published," "when a post fails," "weekly performance summary").

+Help & Support: An integrated help center with FAQs, tutorials, and a way to contact customer support.

+## MILESTONE:
+🎯 Implementation Priority Suggestions
+Phase 1: MVP Foundation
+Authentication system
+Basic social account connection (using our new APIs) Simple post composer
+Immediate publishing
+Phase 2: Core Features
+Content calendar
+Scheduling system
+Basic analytics
+Draft management
+Phase 3: Advanced Features
+AI video repurposing
+Deep analytics
+Batch operations
+Advanced scheduling
+🔄 Process Improvements
+1. Documentation Updates Needed
+Update backend endpoint references
+Add error handling documentation
+Include testing guidelines
+Add deployment instructions
+2. Development Workflow
+Consider adding CI/CD pipeline setup
+Code generation for API models
+Automated testing integration